Kadooorie/zimska_zadaca/learn_metal/README.md

 import CA  "vendor:darwin/QuartzCore"
 ```

-If you are using libraries for SDL2 from Homebrew, you may re
+If you are using libraries for SDL2 from Homebrew, you may require adding some e